A collaboration platform for healthcare professionals

 They use slack because it’s very flexible.
 They also use Atlassian, but Philip’s suggestion is to focus on what has been transformational.

 So what has been the most transformative work they have done in terms of adopting software?

 Enter Data Studio by Google.
 It’s a flexible dashboard and reporting tool with a lot of customisation and sharing options.

 Experiments are great, as long as you know what you are experimenting.

 Data Studio allows them to think visually, separate the signal from the noise.
-They have managed to tie the platform with their OKRs / KPIs and now can use it almost as a compass for the business.
+They have managed to tie the platform with their OKRs / KPIs and now can use it almost like a compass for the business.

-They look at metrics like: Is the software used every shift, how sticky is it, what’s the user acquisition rate – all of these are up on the wall in the office and everybody can look at these and see if they are headed in the right direction.
+They look at metrics like: Is the software used every shift, how sticky is it, what’s the user acquisition rate – all of these are up on the wall in the office, and everybody can look at these and see if they are headed in the right direction.

 Future goals & milestones